Okowa

-Okowa おこわ (強飯) is a Japanese steamed rice dish made with glutinous rice mixed with meat or vegetables.
+Okowa おこわ (御強) is a Japanese steamed rice dish made with glutinous rice mixed with meat or vegetables.
 It is sometimes combined with wild herbs (sansai okowa) and vessel chestnuts (kuri okowa).
-It is generally boiled glutinous rice blended with Azuki beans to give it red color for festive look, made by boiling regular rice with Azuki beans.
-Since Okowa is meant to be eaten at room temperature, it is used to make onigiri for its capacity to be frozen well.
+It is generally boiled glutinous rice blended with azuki beans to give it red color for festive look, made by boiling regular rice with azuki beans.
+Since okowa is meant to be eaten at room temperature, it is used to make onigiri for its capacity to be frozen well.

 Etymology

-The word Okowa in Japanese stems from a shortened form of Kowameshi (meaning "hard rice").
+The word Okowa in Japanese stems from a shortened form of Kowameshi (強飯, meaning "hard rice").
 Sometimes, dishes made by blending different rice varieties is also known as Okowa.

 History

 Originally referred to plain glutinous rice made in steam, Okowa today refers to red rice called Sekihan.
 White steamed rice is called by another name.

 Variations

-Okowa can be mixed with any kind of meat or vegetable composition, kept with the basic rice and different flavors.
-Some traditional accompaniments, include, sweet potato, chestnuts (pre-cooked), bamboo shoot (boiled).
+Okowa can be mixed with any kind of meat or vegetable.
+Some traditional accompaniments include sweet potato, pre-cooked chestnuts, and boiled bamboo shoots.
 Char siu pork, roasted duck or diced sausage are also common additions.
-Other methods of cooking rice, includes, the kayu, the dango, the ojiya, the mochi, and the sushi.